What is an oncology nurse navigator?

 Oncology nurse navigators provide individualized assistance to patients, families, and caregivers to aid them in effectively navigating through the health care system.

 Our navigators are registered nurses with oncology-specific training who offer education and resources to facilitate informed decision making and timely access to quality healthcare from the time of diagnosis throughout survivorship

-Boulder Community Hospital is committed to providing our community with local access to an expansive range of up to date treatments for cancer.
+Boulder Community Health is committed to providing our community with local access to an expansive range of up to date treatments for cancer.

 The Imaging Department plays a vital role in diagnosing and treating cancer.
-The hospital's radiologists have state of the art equipment to use in making diagnoses, including:
+Foothills Hospital's radiologists have state-of-the-art equipment to use in making diagnoses, including: